shotah/forgecli/README.md

 - `projectID:` is the id found on the CurseForge website for a particular mod
 - `releaseType:` Type corresponds to forge's R, B, A icon for each file.
 Default Release, options are (release|beta|alpha).
 - `fileName:` is used for version pinning if latest file will not work for you.
+- `version:` used to override when Mojang releases minor updates and mods have not updated.
+  - Does not currently apply to dependencies of Mod. e.g. Error if dependency does not support the main MC version.

 **Example json File Format**